cardano-scaling/hydra/docs/adr/0004-use-handle-to-model-effects.md

 Given we are structuring Hydra node as a [reactive core](0002-reactive-core) we need a way to ensure a strict separation of pure and impure (or effectful) code.

-We want to be able to the those impure/effectful parts of the code.
+We want to be able to test those impure/effectful parts of the code.
 This requires a means for exchanging the actual implementation for e.g. the function to send messages over a network.

-Also we want to swapping implementations not only for testing, but also be able to accomodate different usage scenarios, e.g. use a different middleware depending on peer configuration.
+Also we want the ability to swap implementations not only for testing, but also be able to accommodate different usage scenarios, e.g. use a different middleware depending on peer configuration.

 In Haskell there are various common _patterns_ to model effects: